mars-sim/mars-sim/README.md

 ### OS Platforms

-Assuming that OpenJDK 11 is being used
+Assuming that OpenJDK 11 is being used.

 #### Linux